 Do you want to master Java Spring?
 Then enroll in "Java Spring Training" This course will help you to master Java Spring

 Spring is mainly a modular framework and it has around 20 modules that can be used as per developers’ needs.
 Developers can choose whichever modules they need to use to build software applications.
 Each module has its own functions so all the modules may not be required for a developer to make an application

-There are 4 basic spring modules if we classify broadly
+There are 4 basic spring modules if we classify them broadly

 a) Core Container:

 There are 4 sub-modules in the Core Container module.

 - Beans: BeanFactory, a sophisticated & unique implementation of the factory pattern is provided by this module.
 Beans are considered as the backbone of any Java application and they are controlled by the IoC container.
 Beans are created with the configuration metadata that is supplied to the Spring IoC container.